ahmedayoub95/NYTimes/README.md

 #after installing the pods open the project directory in finder

-# open the the while named NYTimes.xcworkspace to run the project.
+# open the file named NYTimes.xcworkspace to run the project.